-When things in life get too rough many people throw up their hands and declare, “I just want to run away.”
-While some do in effect make themselves missing, most reconsider, realizing the dire consequences should they actually ignore those responsibilities they’re currently loathing.
+When things in life get too rough many responsible people throw up their hands and declare, “I just want to run away.”
+But who in fact become the actually missing adults?
+Because most do reconsider, realizing the dire consequences should they actually ignore those responsibilities they’re currently loathing.

 Research conducted by the Universities of Glasgow and Dundee several years ago regarding the phenomenon of missing persons revealed that 36% were adults, 75% with diagnosed mental health problems (Independent).
 The latter statistic may indicate that many cases involved less than fully intentional or rational motives.